acw-hash/greeniq/docs/updated_technical_plan.md

-# GreenCrew Technical Implementation Plan - Next.js Full-Stack Architecture
+# GreenIQ Technical Implementation Plan - Next.js Full-Stack Architecture

-This document serves as the authoritative implementation guide for Cursor AI to build the GreenCrew platform using Next.js 14 App Router with Supabase backend.
+This document serves as the authoritative implementation guide for Cursor AI to build the GreenIQ platform using Next.js 14 App Router with Supabase backend.
 This plan ensures architectural integrity, rapid development, and zero-tolerance for functional errors.

 ## 🗂️ Architecture Overview